-We draw attention to Note no. 36 to the Ind AS financial Statements, which explain that as per management assessment lockdown did not have any material impact in the operations of the Company for the year ended March 31, 2020.
-It may impact the business activities of the Company in the Current Financial Year 2020-21.
-The negative effect of COVID-19 will surely be reflected in the turnover and profitability of the Company for the Financial Year 2020-21, but the expected financial impact of COVID-19 is not ascertainable at this stage
+We draw attention to Note no. 37 to the Ind AS financial Statements, which explain that as per management assessment lockdown did not have any material impact in the operations of the Company for the year ended March 31, 2021.
+The company will continue to evaluate the pandemic related uncertainty arising from second wave and update its assessment.